Photo Source: Aleksandr Ivanov - Wikimedia Creative Commons

 |Affinity Bloc:||Turkic Peoples|

-The Yakut live uncomplicated, seminomadic lives, tending reindeer and dwelling in simple tents.
-Alcohol abuse is rampant among the Yakut of China.
-In fact, it is so prevalent that the number of murders, early deaths, and suicides attributable to alcohol abuse may seriously jeopardize the future of this small group.
-Around the world the Yakut are renowned for their strong, hardy, massive Yakut draft horses from Siberia.
+Since ancient times, the Yakut have lived nomadic lives, caring for reindeer and dwelling in tents.
+Unfortunately, alcohol abuse is rampant among the Yakut.
+In fact, it is so prevalent that the number of murders, early deaths, and suicides attributable to alcohol abuse may seriously jeopardize the future of this group.